 Launch Pad

-If you left school without the qualifications you need for your next step, Launch Pad can help you get to where you want to be.
+If you have finished school without the qualifications you need for your next step, Launch Pad can help you to get where you want to be.

 white woman looking at television camera

 Launch Pad is our foundation learning programme.
 It is for young people who don’t have the qualifications needed to start on a vocational course.
-They may have had bad experiences at school, been home-schooled, or been out of education for a while.
-They need an educational reset.
+You may have had bad experiences with school, been home schooled, or out of education for a while.
+We are a reset.

-We will help you develop skills like communication, teamwork, and resilience.
+It’s not just about gaining a qualification.
+We’ll help you develop lots of skills like communication, teamwork, and resilience.
 You will also learn to manage conflict and emotions.
-All to help you gain the skills and knowledge to move on to another study programme or a job.
+Together, the qualifications you gain and the skills you develop will help you to move onto further study, into an apprenticeship, or get a job.

 white woman explaining document to young white man

-We will look at you as an individual and think about whether the programme is the best thing for you.
-If we don’t think it is we will sign post you to alternatives.
+This is a fresh start, and we look at you as an individual.
+If we don’t think it is a good fit for you, we will sign post you to alternatives.

-There are no geographical limitations.
+There are no geographical limits.
 So long as you can get to us 3 days a week you can apply to study with us.

 How to apply